 WHY LITERACY MATTERED TO ROSIE...

-meet our board
+meet our VOLUNTEER board

-We’re dedicated to making an impact on Tasmanian literacy, but we won’t solve it in a year, or five… For that reason we’ve assembled a volunteer board who are skilled and focused on building a strong and trusted organisation that makes a measurable impact in the lives of children, their parents/caregivers and our community as a whole.
+We’re dedicated to making an impact on Tasmanian literacy, but we won’t solve it in a year, or five… For that reason we’ve assembled a volunteer board who are skilled and focused on building a strong and trusted organisation that makes a measurable impact in the lives of children, their families and our community as a whole.

 Rick Marton GAICD